dragouf/Stash-Reviewers-Chrome-Extension/README.md

 - go to extensions panel and click on the tools icon on the right next to the search field and select : Install add-on from file.
 - then browse extension/firefox/dist and select the xpi file.

+Note: if ff version is greater than 41 you will have to change xpinstall.signatures.required value to false in about:config page.

 ### Configuration

 ##### Enable/Disable features